University of Mississippi School of Pharmacy was founded by pharmacist Henry Minor Faser, the first dean of the school.

 Program committee of National Institute on Mental Health (NIMH) offered a contract to provide standardized marijuana for researchers.
 Dr. Norman Doorenbos, chair of UM Department of Pharmacognosy, applied for and was awarded the contract.

-Dr. Coy Waller joined UM as director of RIPS.
+Dr. Coy Waller joined UM as associate director of RIPS.